tormzz/Secure-network-topology/README.md

 * 1 Router
 * 1 Switch
 Each department is assigned a seperate VLAN for security and trafffic management.

+Each device was connected using  appropriate cables to simulate how devices would connect in a real office enviroment.

+The purpose of the design was to seperate different departments into their own networks while still allowing controlled communication between them.

 ## Network Topology
 Network Topology <img width="1440" height="900" alt="topology1" src="https://github.com/user-attachments/assets/f3a8d82c-4db0-4278-a9f1-531d7e128749" />
 <img width="1440" height="900" alt="topology" src="https://github.com/user-attachments/assets/ad56a4b8-11eb-48fc-b26c-b322238894c4" />